rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 > [!NOTE]
 > Taints and Tolerations are only meant to restrict nodes from accepting certain
 > pods.
 It doesn't guarantee that a pod will always be placed on a certain node.

+4. Node Selector:

+To set limitations on the pods so that they can only run on certain nodes.
+We can do this by specifying the `NodeSelector` field in the pod definition file under the spec section.